Taxes and Surcharges

 Reduction of the CHP (KWK)-Surcharge

-Since 2017, the surcharge under the Act on Combined Heat and Power for energy-intensive companies is limited to 15% or 20% respectively if the amount of consumed electricity exceeds 1 GWh.
-A reduced KWK-surcharge will be granted to privileged companies under the Special Equalization Scheme of the EEG.
+Since 2017, the surcharge under the Act on Energy-Cogeneration for energy-intensive companies is limited to 15% or 20% of the KWK surcharge, if the electricity volume exceeds 1 GWh.
+A reduced KWK surcharge is granted to companies that are privileged under the special compensation scheme of the EEG.

 End Consumer Group C